The Ultimate Guide to Earning a Diesel Technology Degree: Costs, Duration and Benefits

 The 12-week program provides students the opportunity to train hands-on, as they learn about DTNA brands like Freightliner, Cascadia and Western Star.9 Topics covered include heavy-duty truck systems, HVAC diagnostics, electronic troubleshooting and more.
 Plus, grads earn Professional Level Technician status.

-Other Opportunities for Work Experience
+Opportunities for Work Experience During Training

 READ: What Is the UTI EEP program?